 Energy Bill Rises

 Contact your energy supplier or log on to your supplier portal to see if you can compare your energy usage compared to the same time last year.
-This should give you an indication as to whether it’s your boiler, but, it could be down to yearly price increases so be sure to discuss this with your provider.
+This may give you an indication as to whether the efficiency of your boiler is in decline, but do not forget that you could just be using more heating because it’s colder.

-Most people keep their temperature gages pretty consistent so if you’ve noticed you’re feeling colder than usual at home, it could be down to your boiler.
+Most people keep their temperature gauges pretty consistent so if you’ve noticed you’re feeling colder than usual at home, it could be down to your boiler.